adaptor2022/adaptor2022.github.io/_pages/datasetinfo.md

 450 mono frames from 5 patients (100 frames from each).
 Patients are different from the training set.

 Besides the frames themselves, we release to which (anonymized) patient and domain the frame belongs to.
 The number of frames per simulation/patient in the training data set are not equal, but are on the same scale.
-We balanced the number of frames per patient in the test data.
+However, we balanced the number of frames per patient in the test data.
 Therefore, each patient in the test set has a similar influence on the final score.

 ### <a id="References" class="uncolored_link">References</a>